jacobcode01/Pickify/README.md

 - Text preprocessing is applied to the `tags` column :
   - All text is converted to lowercase (e.g., `"Action, Thriller"` becomes `"action, thriller"`).
   - Spaces between words are removed (e.g., `"action movie"` becomes `"actionmovie"`).
-  - Stemming is performed using [`PorterStemmer`](https://www.nltk.org/howto/stem.html) to reduce words to their root form.
+  - Stemming is performed to reduce words to their root form (e.g., `"running"` becomes `"run"`).

 <img src='https://github.com/user-attachments/assets/54710f7c-b354-480f-b4be-b21b6333bacb' title='Screenshot-3'>

 - CountVectorizer is used to convert the `tags` column into numerical feature vectors.
-- Cosine similarity is used to calculate similarity between the vector representations of all the movies.
+- CosineSimilarity is used to calculate similarity between the vector representations of all the movies.
 - The resulting similarity matrix is serialized and saved as a `.pkl` file for efficient loading during recommendation.
 - A Streamlit web application is built to provide an interactive interface for movie selection and recommendation :
-  - User select a movie from the dropdown list.
+  - User selects a movie from the dropdown list.
   - The system recommends top 5 most similar movies based on the similarity score.
 - Movie posters are fetched using the TMDB API to enhance the visual appeal of the recommendations.